alvarolopez/alvarolopez.github.com/content/posts/running-nova-in-nginx.md

 advanced HTTP features of nginx (such as load balancing or SSL termination), thus horizontally scaling your controller quite easily.

+### Update (2016-11-16)

+I've received some comments from [Carlos Gimeno](https://github.com/cgimeno) (thanks!) about two missing bits in the steps below:

+* It is required to install the `uwsgi-plugin-python` alongside all the other uWSGI packages.
+* It is needed to set the proper ownership to the vassals files, in our case the user and group are `nova:nova`

 ### Preparation

 I assume that you have the OpenStack Compute APIs already configured and